 Front of house restaurant associates (including fast-casual) juggle many tasks at once – from greeting customers and taking digital/phone orders, to packing up orders and running them out to customers.
-As the volume of Takeout orders increased dramatically, our Rakuten Ready’s user research demonstrated that restaurant employees are stressed for time, struggle with too many order interfaces, and feel challenged to satisfy customer expectations.
+As the volume of Takeout orders increased dramatically, our Rakuten Ready’s user research (see below for details) demonstrated that restaurant employees are stressed for time, struggle with too many order interfaces, and feel challenged to satisfy customer expectations.
 This employee stress was exacerbated by financial constraints brought on by the pandemic and restaurants having to layoff or furlough many employees – leaving those remaining to wear even more hats than usual.

 One persistent pain point of restaurant employees is the challenge of managing incoming orders via a multitude of channels: owned and operated websites and mobile apps, phone calls, food delivery aggregators, and more.
 If orders from various channels are not integrated into one place, associates have to deal with various consoles in addition to the store POS system to manage all customer orders.
 Not only is this time-consuming, but it often results in mismanaging of customer orders, details and changes getting lost, and ultimately customer dissatisfaction.